 Take a look at the following app listing to get a better understanding of the different components that make it effective:

-Outside of the main description outlined, Email my Webhooks does a fantastic job of outlining the key features of their app and explaining what a webhook is.
-This is extremely helpful for newer merchants who might be lacking the appropriate context.
+Outside of the main description, Order Printer Templates does a fantastic job of outlining the key benefits of their app to supplement the additional information in their listing.
+This is extremely helpful for newer merchants who might be lacking the appropriate context upon seeing the listing for the first time.
+Also, the promotional video is a phenomenal resource to pique interest and lure merchants to continue reading the listing.

-It’s important to remember that merchants with a limited knowledge of webhooks might still benefit from the feature, so it’s up to the developer to clearly articulate what they are offering and why it’s important to the merchant.
+It’s important to remember that merchants with a limited knowledge of customizing order templates could still benefit from the app.
+Thus, it’s up to the developer to clearly articulate what they are offering and why it’s important to the merchant.

 Also, pay particular attention to the screenshots included in the listing.
 This developer does a fantastic job of using screenshots to incorporate the features offered, while also previewing the user interface.
 It’s important to view the screenshots as a valuable tool to further entice the merchant to give your app a try.